In this article

 Watching a loved one struggle with drug or alcohol addiction is very difficult.
-Espcially when you want them to seek help, but they don’t.
+Especially when you want them to seek help, but they don’t.

-If you are watching a family member struggle with addiction, you’re not alone.
+If you’re watching a family member struggle with addiction, you’re not alone.

 In the United States, over 23 million people are addicted to drugs and alcohol.
 Only 11 percent of them receive treatment.

-Helping an alcoholic get into rehab is seems like a big undertaking.
-But it can be broken down into steps.
-Looking at it this way can reduce stress.
-Here are some ways to make the process easier, more organized, and more effective.
+Helping an alcoholic get into rehab seems like a big undertaking.
+But you can break it down into steps.
+Here are some ways to make the process easier, more organized, and more effective:

 The first step is to determine whether the person is actually addicted.
 Signs of addiction include:

-If they do have an addiction, you should approach them and see if they will seek help on their own.
+If they have an addiction, you should approach them and see if they will seek help independently.
 It's best to do this in a non-confrontational manner.

 Try to find a time when they are sober.
 Use a soft tone, and don't use accusatory statements.
 For example: